 There are often service charges on top of the rent to cover things like breakfast, gas and electricity.
-Housing benefit does not cover extra costs like these, so you will need to use your own money or other benefits to budget for them.
+Housing benefit does not cover extra costs like these.
+You have to use your own money or other benefits to budget for them.

 When you have to move out of a B&B

-Not everyone who stays in a B&B will be offered permanent or settled housing from the council.
+Not everyone who stays in a B&B is offered permanent or settled housing from the council.

-If, after looking at your homelessness case, the council decides it won't offer any more help, you will have to move out of your bed and breakfast accommodation.
-If this happens, get advice immediately.
+If, after looking at your homelessness case, the council decides it won't offer any more help, you have to move out of your bed and breakfast accommodation.

 An adviser can look into your situation and may be able to: